Roger Craig Smith: Career

 Smith's voice work has been called upon by companies such as Disney/Disney Television Animation, Cartoon Network, Xbox Game Studios, Sony, Wal-Mart, Baskin-Robbins, E! and TLC.

 Since 2007, he has been the narrator for Say Yes to the Dress.

-Smith became the third official voice of the Sega character Sonic the Hedgehog in the video game series of the same name beginning in 2010, replacing Jason Griffith.
-Outside of the video games, he reprised the role as the character again in the animated spin-off television series Sonic Boom, as well as in cameo roles in Wreck-It Ralph and its sequel Ralph Breaks the Internet.
+Smith became the third official English voice of the Sega character Sonic the Hedgehog in the video game series of the same name beginning in 2010, replacing Jason Griffith.
+Outside of the video games, he reprised the role as the character in the animated spin-off television series Sonic Boom, as well as in cameo roles in Wreck-It Ralph and its sequel Ralph Breaks the Internet.
 In January 2021, he revealed on his Twitter account that he would no longer be voicing the character, which was later retracted in May 2021, when he announced his return to the franchise.

 Smith also voices Ezio Auditore da Firenze in the Assassin's Creed series, Chris Redfield in the Resident Evil series, Hawkodile and Richard in Unikitty!, Baron Draxum in the second season of Rise of the Teenage Mutant Ninja Turtles, Captain America / Steve Rogers in several Marvel projects, Deidara in Naruto: Shippuden, Thomas in Regular Show, Shinji Hirako in Bleach, Martin Reest in Monster, Batman / Bruce Wayne in Batman: Arkham Origins, Batman: Arkham Shadow, Batman Ninja, and Superman: Red Son, Kyle Crane in Dying Light, and Mirage in Apex Legends.